JohnSundell/Marathon/CONTRIBUTING.md

 Tests should be added for all functionality, both when adding new behaviors to existing features, and implementing new ones.

-Marathon uses `XCTest` to run its tests, which can either be run through Xcode or by running `$ swift test` in the repository.
+Marathon uses `XCTest` to run its tests, which can be run by running `$ make test` in the repository.

 ## Architectural overview